ying-tang/help-documentation/_keystone/k2k-federation.md

 for handling the SAML flow is handled by the K2K authentication plugin (found in `keystoneauth1`).
 Credentials are managed only on the Identity Provider, and they are accepted by Service Providers through assertions.

-If several Blue Box clouds have been set up with the K2K feature, one cloud instance is designated as the Identity Provider and the others are designated as Service Providers.
+If several Bluemix Private clouds have been set up with the K2K feature, one cloud instance is designated as the Identity Provider and the others are designated as Service Providers.
 Service Providers use mappings to select the user attributes from the Identity Provider that are utilized to map to a local group.
 Once the user logs in using K2K federation, the user is granted the roles assigned to the group.